-- You should wait for your Apple Watch to restart.
-It is advisable that you charge your Apple Watch first before turning off the Power Reserve.
+- It would help if you waited for your Apple Watch to restart.
+It would help to charge your Apple Watch before turning off the Power Reserve.

 Are you using a third-party charging stand?
-You should use the charging cable that shipped in the box with your Apple Watch.
+Using the charging cable shipped in the box with your Apple Watch would be best.

-- You have to make sure that you plug the Apple Magnetic Charging Cable all the way into the USB Power Adapter.
-Then, you should make sure that you plug the adapter all the way into a power outlet.
+- You must plug the Apple Magnetic Charging Cable into the USB Power Adapter.
+Then, you should plug the adapter into a power outlet.

-- You have to make sure that you are using the Apple Magnetic Charging Cable that came with your Apple Watch.
+- You must ensure you use the Apple Magnetic Charging Cable with your Apple Watch.

-- You should completely remove any plastic wrap from both sides of the charger.
+- You should altogether remove any plastic wrap from both sides of the charger.

-- You have to make sure that the back of your Apple Watch and the magnetic charger are clean.
+- You must ensure that the back of your Apple Watch and the magnetic charger are clean.

 - If your Apple Watch still won't charge, you should force it to restart.
 To do that, press and hold the side button and Digital Crown for at least 10 seconds.
 Or until you see that Apple logo.

-- You can also try a different Apple Watch Magnetic Charging Cable and a different USB Power Adapter.
-If your Apple Watch is out of power, you will find that you might need a few minutes for the green lightning bolt to appear.
-Especially after you start charging your device.
+- Try a different Apple Watch Magnetic Charging Cable and USB Power Adapter.
+If your Apple Watch is out of power, you might need a few minutes for the green lightning bolt to appear, especially after charging your device.